APPLICATION SUBMISSION PERIOD

 We accept translations of transcripts by services (e.g., WES).
 Please be aware that translations alone are not acceptable, and the translations must bear an original ink signature and seal.
 Please upload both the English translation and the original transcript as a single PDF, with the English translation first, followed by the transcript in the original language.

 Official transcripts are not required for the review process.
-If you are offered admission and accept, you are then required to submit an official final transcript noting degree confirmation from each degree-granting institution you have attended.
+If you are offered admission and accept, you will be required to submit an official final transcript noting degree confirmation from each degree-granting institution you have attended.

 DBBS reserves the right to rescind any offer of admission if discrepancies are found between your uploaded transcript and the official transcript.